SciML/ReservoirComputing.jl/docs/src/examples/linear.md

 ```
 ![esnLassofixedseed](https://user-images.githubusercontent.com/10376688/90960194-4747a780-e4a0-11ea-9e81-37f12624c503.png)

-Since in the linear model struct we used a MLJLinearModels.Solver we can specify any parameter necessary, like in this case the ```max_iter```.
+Since in the linear model struct we used a MLJLinearModels.Solver, we can specify any parameter necessary, like in this case the ```max_iter```.

 Using ElastNet():